The Man Who Sold the World (album): Recording

 Recording for The Man Who Sold the World began on 17 April 1970 at Advision Studios in London, with the group beginning work on "All the Madmen".
-The next day, Ralph Mace was hired to play the Moog synthesiser, borrowed from George Harrison, following his work on the single version of "Memory of a Free Festival".
+The next day, Ralph Mace was hired to play a Moog synthesiser following his work on the single version of "Memory of a Free Festival".
 At the time, Mace was a 40-year-old concert pianist who was also head of the classical music department at Mercury Records.
 During this time, Bowie terminated his contract with Pitt and met his future manager Tony Defries, who assisted Bowie in the termination.
-Recording moved to Trident Studios in London on 21 April and continued there for the rest of April until mid-May.
+Recording moved to Trident Studios in London on 21 April and continued there until mid-May.
 On 4 May, the band recorded "Running Gun Blues" and "Saviour Machine", the latter of which was originally the working title for the title track, before Bowie reworked the song into a different melody to form the final version of "Saviour Machine".
 Recording and mixing was moved back to Advision on 12 May and completed ten days later.
 Bowie recorded his vocal for the title track on the final day.